pelithne/azure-workshop/loadbalancing.md

     --protocol tcp \
     --frontend-port 80 \
     --backend-port 80 \
-    --frontend-ip-name myFrontEndPool \
+    --frontend-ip-name pelithneFEP \
-    --backend-pool-name myBackEndPool \
+    --backend-pool-name pelithneBEP \
 ````

+This command may take some time to complete, so have patience...

 ## Configure virtual network
 Before you deploy some VMs and can test your balancer, create the supporting virtual network resources.

 ### Create network resources
 Create a virtual network with ````az network vnet create````.
-The following example creates a virtual network named pelithneVnet with a subnet named mySubnet:
+The following example creates a virtual network named pelithneVnet with a subnet named pelithneSubnet:

 ### note: give the resources unique names, e.g. by using your corporate signum.